Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 ```

 > **Aside**<br />
-> There is slightly cleaner way of achieving this by doubly dereferencing
+> There is a slightly cleaner way of achieving this by doubly dereferencing
 > `self`, but personally I think using the explicit version above is more
 > readable, especially to someone who hasn't seen this before.
 >